Separation of powers in Australia: Legislature and executive

 The legislature can allocate the executive some of its powers, such as of the making of regulations under an Act passed by Parliament.
 Similarly, the legislature could restrict or over-rule some powers held by the executive by passing new laws to that effect, though these could be subject to judicial review.

-The exceptionally strong party discipline in Australia, especially in the lower house, has had the effect of weakening scrutiny of the executive by the legislature since within the lower house, every member of the numerically larger party will almost always support the executive and its propositions on all issues.
+The strong party discipline in Australia, especially in the lower house, has had the effect of weakening scrutiny of the executive by the legislature since within the lower house, members of the numerically larger party will almost always support the executive and its propositions on all issues.

 On the other hand, the Senate has had the effect of restraining the power of the executive through its ability to query, amend and block government legislation.
 The result of the adoption of a proportional system of voting in 1949 has been that the Senate in recent decades has rarely been controlled by governments.
 Minor parties have gained greater representation and Senate majorities on votes come from a coalition of groups on a particular issue, usually after debate by the Opposition and Independents.

 The Constitution does, moreover, provide for one form of physical separation of executive and legislature.
 Section 44, concerning the disqualifications applying to membership of Parliament, excludes from Parliament government employees (who hold "an office of profit under the crown" (iv)) along with people in certain contractual arrangements with the Commonwealth.
 This was demonstrated in 1992 after Independent MP, Phil Cleary, had won the Victorian seat of Wills.
 Cleary, on leave without pay from the Victorian Education Department at the time of his election, was held in Sykes v Cleary to be holding an office of profit under the Crown and disqualified.
 The Court noted that that Section 44's intention was to separate executive influence from the legislature.